webpack/webpack-cli/packages/webpack-cli/README.md

   --output-hash-salt string                                   Any string which is added to the hash to salt it.
   --output-hot-update-chunk-filename string                   The filename of the Hot Update Chunks.
 They are inside the output.path
                                                               directory.
-  --output-hot-update-function string                         The JSONP function used by webpack for async loading of hot update chunks.
+  --output-hot-update-global string                           The global variable used by webpack for loading of hot update chunks.
   --output-hot-update-main-filename string                    The filename of the Hot Update Main File.
 It is inside the `output.path`
                                                               directory.
   --output-iife                                               Wrap javascript code into IIFE's to avoid leaking into global scope.
   --output-import-function-name string                        The name of the native import() function (can be exchanged for a polyfill).
-  --output-jsonp-function string                              The JSONP function used by webpack for async loading of chunks.
+  --output-import-meta-name string                            The name of the native import.meta object (can be exchanged for a polyfill).
   --output-library string[]                                   A part of the library name.
   --output-library-reset                                      Clear all items provided in configuration.
 The name of the library (some
                                                               types allow unnamed libraries too).